Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal

 \subsection{A$_1$B$_1$-Va symmetrically distributed}

 We now study a random distribution of defects equally distributed in sublattice A$_1$ and B$_1$, labeled A$_1$B$_1$-Va.
-Total DOS $n(E)$, LDOS and microscopic conductivity $\sigma_M(E)$ are shown in Fig. \ref{Fig_A1B1} for several values of vacancies concentration $c$ with respect to the total number of atoms.
-Since the electron transport through the BLG is mainly determined by the electrons which have an energy close to the Dirac point, the conductivity is displayed within a small energy region around the charge neutrality energy $E_D = 0$.
-By inspecting Figs \ref{Fig_A1B1}(a-b-c), one can identify several important features. (i) For all concentrations $c$ and energy around $E_D$, $0.02\,{\rm eV} < |E-E_D|<0.1$\,eV, $\sigma_M$ presents a minimum plateau at conductivity $\sigma_M \simeq 1.2$\,G$_0$, with $G_0 = 2e^2/h$.
+Total DOS $n(E)$, LDOS and microscopic conductivity $\sigma_M(E)$ are shown in Fig.\,\ref{Fig_A1B1} for several values of vacancy concentrations $c$ with respect to the total number of atoms.
+Since the electron transport through the BLG is mainly determined by the electrons which have energy close to the Dirac point, the conductivity is displayed within a small energy region around the charge neutrality energy $E_D = 0$.
+By inspecting Figs\,\ref{Fig_A1B1}(a-b-c), one can identify several important features. (i) For all concentrations $c$ and energy around $E_D$, $0.02\,{\rm eV} < |E-E_D|<0.1$\,eV, $\sigma_M$ presents a minimum plateau at conductivity $\sigma_M \simeq 1.2$\,G$_0$, with $G_0 = 2e^2/h$.
 Thus $\sigma_M \simeq 2 \sigma_M^{mono}$, where $\sigma_M^{mono} \simeq 0.6$\,G$_0$ is the monolayer graphene (MLG) microscopic conductivity \cite{Yuan10,Gonzalez10,Trambly13,Missaoui17}.
 This shows that the defects affect both planes similarly, although one of the two planes is defect-free.
-Moreover, the presence of a plateau almost independent on the concentration, shows that the microscopic quantities in the BLG are not affected directly by interlayer coupling terms, which gives them a behavior similar to MLG.
-That behavior is understandable since the elastic mean-free path $L_e$ (see Supplemental Material \cite{SupMat} Fig. \ref{Fig_A1B1_Le}) is smaller than the traveling distance $l_1$ in a layer between two interlayer hoppings, $l_1 \simeq 1-2$\,nm \cite{Missaoui17}. (ii) For energies far from $E_D$, $|E-E_D| > 0.1$\,eV, two behaviors of the conductivity is observed: for $c \leq 2\%$, $\sigma_{M}\simeq \sigma_{B}$, where $\sigma_{B}$ is calculated with the Bloch-Boltzmann approach \cite{Castro09_RevModPhys,McCann13}, and then conductivity is proportional to $1/c$.
-While for $c \geq 2\%$, $\sigma_{M}$ seems to depends less on $c$, and even slightly increases when $c$ increases like for A$_{1}$ vacancies alone or B$_{1}$ vacancies alone \cite{Missaoui18}.
+Moreover, the presence of a plateau almost independently of the concentration, shows that the microscopic quantities in the BLG are not affected directly by interlayer coupling terms, which gives them a behavior similar to MLG.
+This behavior is understandable since the elastic mean free path $L_e$ (see Supplemental Material \cite{SupMat} Figs.\,\ref{Fig_A1B1_Le}) is smaller than the traveling distance $l_1$ in a layer between two interlayer hoppings, $l_1 \simeq 1-2$\,nm \cite{Missaoui17}. (ii) For energies far from $E_D$, $|E-E_D| > 0.1$\,eV, two behaviors of the conductivity is observed: for $c \leq 2\%$, $\sigma_{M}\simeq \sigma_{B}$, where $\sigma_{B}$ is calculated with the Bloch-Boltzmann approach \cite{Castro09_RevModPhys,McCann13}, and then conductivity is proportional to $1/c$.
+While for $c \geq 2\%$, $\sigma_{M}$ seems to depend less on $c$, and even slightly increases when $c$ increases, such as for A$_{1}$ vacancies alone or B$_{1}$ vacancies alone \cite{Missaoui18}.